CHERI-Alliance/certification-test-suite/README.md

 See the CheriBSD integration for an example of these.

 If your platform does not support temporal safety at all, you can define `EXCLUDE_TEMPORAL_SAFETY` to exclude these.

+### Reducing verbosity

+By default, the test suite will report every passed and failed check.
+If an integration defines `CHERI_TESTS_QUIET`, only completed tests and failed checks will be reported.